-Remember that living expenses vary in different parts of the world.
+Living expenses vary in different parts of the world.
 There are many expenses to take into account when setting up a new home, such as connecting utilities.
 Find out what your obligations are up front so there are no surprises.
 If you run out of money and need to borrow from family or friends, it may take some time for the funds to reach you.

 If you're staying in a country for an extended period of time, you may want to set up a bank account in that country.
-Your bank in Australia may also be able to help with recommending banks overseas.
+Your bank in Australia may be able to help with recommending banks overseas.

 Additional hints on banking

-- Organise a variety of ways of accessing your money overseas, such as debit and credit cards, traveller's cheques and cash.
+- Organise a variety of ways of accessing your money overseas, such as debit and credit cards, travellers cheques and cash.